 Seek Legal Assistance

-If you have suffered from gender discrimination or sexual harassment in the workplace, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you have suffered from gender discrimination or sexual harassment in the workplace, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.